sreeja01-11/HUMAN-ACTION-RECOGNITION/README.md

 ### 1. Training (The Notebook Phase)

 The model is trained using Transfer Learning.
-We take a pre-trained `r3d_18` model (trained on Kinetics-400) and replace the final fully connected layer to match the 101 classes of UCF101.
+A pre-trained `r3d_18` model (trained on Kinetics-400) is fine-tuned on the UCF101 dataset by replacing the final classification layer with a 101-class output layer.
+Using pretrained spatiotemporal features significantly reduces training time and improves generalization across diverse human actions.

 * **Input:** Video clips are sampled into 16-frame sequences.
 * **Processing:** Frames are resized to 112x112 and normalized.